I never knew how hard it was to tie a ribbon with nitrile gloves on, but I am learning!

 In my line of work, being extremely mindful of surfaces, and taking precautions in general, is part of the daily routine: protecting airways from particles in such processes as sanding and polishing, protecting skin and lungs from chemicals used in making jewellery – these are a daily reality.

 This is why I can say with confidence that I am taking every precaution when shipping during the COVID19 world pandemic.
-Halifax, Nova Scotia, is still a fairly safe place.
-Regardless, I have put very strict measures in place to help #FlattenTheCurve.
+Halifax, Nova Scotia, has not seen any cases of COVID-19 in 18 days of this writing (June 27th).
+Regardless, I still have put fairly strict measures in place.

 Here are the specifics:

-Personally, I am extremely cautious: I only go into public if absolutely necessary.
+Personally, I am extremely cautious: I still only go into public if necessary.
 I wear gloves when I enter a store, which I immediately discard when I leave the store.
-I disinfect items I bring home, or leave them untouched for 3 days (the curation of time COVID19 can live on glass or plastic).
 Of course I wash my hands extremely well and often, and disinfect surfaces which are touched often.
 I have dramatically placed awareness to and changed my habits regarding touching my face, sneezing, etc.

 I have sent my staff home.

-I no longer allow studio visit.
-However, I do ‘see’ people for consultations via video call to discuss custom projects or to answer questions.
+I allow studio visit now, but only outdoors, and with masks.
+In addition, I ‘see’ people for consultations via video call to discuss custom projects or to answer questions.
 You can book an appointment here.